ideonate/jhsingle-native-proxy/README.md

 OAuth authentication is enforced based on JUPYTERHUB_* environment variables.

-This is a very basic alpha version.
+This project is used in [ContainDS Dashboards](https://github.com/ideonate/cdsdashboards), which is a user-friendly way to launch Jupyter notebooks as shareable dashboards inside JupyterHub.
+Also works with Streamlit and other visualization frameworks.

 ## Install and Run